George-Okumu/HeroSquad/Readme.md

 - Make changes and request for pull here(gokumu12@gmail.com)

 ## Known Bugs
-- Hero cant be assigned to squad,
+- Hero cant be assigned to squad,working on it.
 - No database attached

 ## Licence